LoopKit/loopdocs/docs/gh-actions/gh-first-time.md

 ## Build Loop using GitHub Actions

-* **This First-Time page is a work in progress; not every Summary of this Section has been filled out - some are blank**

 The instructions for building Loop with a Browser using GitHub Actions can appear overwhelming when every step is fully detailed including graphics.

 For some sections (where appropriate):